djeada/Computational-Fluid-Dynamics-CFD-Resources/README.md

 ### Conceptual Questions

 **Q: What's the difference between RANS, LES, and DNS?**
 A:
-- **DNS** (Direct Numerical Simulation): Resolves all scales of turbulence.
-Very expensive, mostly for research.
-Think "perfect accuracy, impossible cost."
+- **DNS** (Direct Numerical Simulation): Resolves all relevant turbulence scales.
+It is highly accurate for appropriate problem settings, but computationally expensive and primarily used in research.
-- **LES** (Large Eddy Simulation): Resolves large eddies, models small ones.
-Expensive but doable.
-Think "high accuracy, high cost."
+- **LES** (Large Eddy Simulation): Resolves large eddies and models smaller scales.
+It can provide detailed unsteady information, but generally requires substantially more computation than RANS.
-- **RANS** (Reynolds-Averaged Navier-Stokes): Models all turbulence effects.
-Industry standard.
-Think "reasonable accuracy, affordable cost."
+- **RANS** (Reynolds-Averaged Navier-Stokes): Models turbulence effects through averaged equations.
+It is widely used in industry because it balances accuracy, robustness, and cost.

 **Q: Which turbulence model should I use?**
 A: Quick guide: